Our Values Statement

 The ability to communicate is the most important area of learning.
 At George Tomlinson Primary School we ensure that pupils are given a ‘voice’ to communicate.
 The method of using this ‘voice’ could be using words, objects, photographs, pictures, symbols, touch cues, eye pointing or body language.
 Our curriculum incorporates Destination Reader which gives children language stems to use to help them articulate effectively, Philosophy 4 Children where students are able to debate ideas openly with their peers.

 We empower our pupils by giving them opportunities to make choices about the things that they believe to be important.
 By valuing each ‘voice’ and by listening and responding to that voice we demonstrate that we support democracy and liberty.
 Children in years 1-6 take part on our school council.
-We have appointed a Pupil Voice Coordinator from September 17 who will achieve the accolade of being a Rights Respecting School under the UN charter for the Rights of the Child.
+We have appointed a Pupil Voice Coordinator who will achieve the accolade of being a Rights Respecting School under the UN charter for the Rights of the Child.
 We held an election at the same time as the General Election of 2017 and children created party manifestos to represent their beliefs.
 The whole school voted for their favourite party and asked questions at the Q&A sessions with party leaders!

 Rule of Law: